 3. co-creation/co-development in health information sharing: integrating health information providers and users into the processes of mutual sharing, understanding and solidarity so that their unique perspectives and cooperation may ultimately support health for all.

-In addition to the above collaborations, WHO funds a number of HIFA projects that help to address WHO priorities:
+In addition to the above collaborations, WHO funds a number of HIFA projects that help to address WHO priorities.
+Recent project include:

 1. Empowering community health workers (2019-20)